FrancesCoronel/personal-website-v3/_posts/2015-06-26-fullstack-academy-week-3.md

     -   Given that I am just now realizing that I strongly prefer stability when it comes to my food, I can suppose Fullstack is just forcing me to rediscover my true relationship with food.
-        Although it might also just be because Lenny’s just has a lot of Latino workers.
+        Although it might also just be because Lenny's just has a lot of Latino workers.
 -   🍴 My learning team lunch today involved playing this board game that featured a lady with a big bust for the cover.